MicrosoftDocs/well-architected/well-architected/saas-isv/data.md

 ### Design considerations

-- **Differentiate between your transactional and analytical operations.** Transactional data stores are designed to support your applications, and analytics data stores are used for reporting and tasks like machine learning.
+- **Differentiate between your transactional and analytical operations.** Transactional data stores are designed to support your applications, and analytical data stores are used for reporting and tasks like machine learning.
 These stores are built with specialized products and have unique needs for performance, access patterns, schemas, and use cases.

 	This guide focuses on transactional data stores.